MicrosoftDocs/cpp-docs/docs/porting/visual-cpp-change-history-2003-2015.md

 # Visual C++ change history 2003 - 2015
 When you upgrade to a new version of the Visual C++ compiler, you might encounter compilation and/or runtime errors in code that previously compiled and ran correctly.
 Changes in the new version that cause such problems are known as *breaking changes*, and typically they're required by modifications in the C++ language standard, function signatures, or the layout of objects in memory.

  To avoid run-time errors that are difficult to detect and diagnose, we recommend that you never statically link to binaries that were compiled by using different versions of the compiler.
 Also, when you upgrade an EXE or DLL project, make sure to upgrade the libraries that it links to.
-If you're using CRT (C Runtime) or STL (Standard Template Library) types, don't pass them between binaries (including DLLs) that were compiled by using different versions of the compiler.
+If you're using CRT (C Runtime) or C++ Standard Library (C++ Standard Library) types, don't pass them between binaries (including DLLs) that were compiled by using different versions of the compiler.
 For more information, see [Potential Errors Passing CRT Objects Across DLL Boundaries](../c-runtime-library/potential-errors-passing-crt-objects-across-dll-boundaries.md).

  We further recommend that you never write code that depends on a particular layout for an object that is not a COM interface or a POD object.
 If you do write such code, then you must ensure that it works after you upgrade.
 For more information, see [Portability At ABI Boundaries](../cpp/portability-at-abi-boundaries-modern-cpp.md).